janikdotzel/healthcare-agent/PROMPTS.md

 TASK.md - initial tasks to knock out for the project.
 ```

-> I adjusted the TASK.md and PLANNING.md a little bit.
+> I manually adjusted the TASK.md and PLANNING.md a little bit.
 They were too extensive.

 2.
 ```